NotYuSheng/Multimodal-Large-Language-Model/README.md

 4. **Port 8501** available for mapping to the container (else redefine port number in Dockerfile)

 ## Usage
-1. Clone this repository and navigate to LLaVA folder
+1. Clone this repository and navigate to project folder
 ```
 git clone https://github.com/NotYuSheng/CT-Multimodal-Large-Language-Model.git
 cd Multimodal-Large-Language-Model